-Eslin McKay first picked up a violin at the age of three beginning her musical education through the Suzuki method.
-She has since graduated with Honours in Violin Performance from the University of Toronto where she studied with Annalee Patipatanikoon.
-Upon graduation in 2013, she was the recipient of the James Craig Opera Orchestra Award for musicianship and opera orchestra excellence.
+Eslin McKay first picked up a violin at the age of three, beginning her musical education in the Suzuki method.
+She has since graduated with high honours in Violin Performance from the University of Toronto as well as completing her Masters in Early Childhood Studies at Toronto Metropolitan University.

 Eslin is actively involved in a variety of ensembles in Ontario including the Thunder Bay Symphony, Oakville Symphony, Etobicoke Symphony, Scarborough Philharmonic, Brantford Symphony Orchestra, Arcady Ensemble and more.
 In addition to classical music, Eslin also performs in diverse musical groups including; folk, jazz, pop, classical and new music ensembles.

 She is the violinist in Respire, a Toronto based band that writes cinematic, genre-defying music blending classical orchestral composition with screamo and hardcore elements.
 Recently signed to Dine Alone Records, Respire will be releasing their fourth critically acclaimed album.